-The university expects the operation and activities of general fraternities and sororities to comply with all applicable federal, state and local laws, as well as all university, governing council and inter/national organization policy.
+The university expects the operation and activities of general fraternities and sororities to comply with all applicable federal, state, and local laws, as well as all university, governing council, and inter/national organization policy.

 1. Potential new members must have earned a minimum of 12 credit hours, have a cumulative grade point average of at least 2.5 or meet the organization’s specified minimum standard to join, whichever is higher, and have a previous semester grade point average of at least 2.0, and be in good academic standing before they can be offered an invitation to join.
-Students transferring to Clarion University will be declared eligible provided that they had cumulative grade point average of at least 2.5 at their previous institution and are transferring at least 12 credit hours.
+Students transferring to Clarion University will be declared eligible provided that they had a cumulative grade point average of at least 2.5 at their previous institution and are transferring at least 12 credit hours.

-4. Clarion University adheres to a deferred joining standard; therefore, first semester freshmen may not be offered a bid to any general Greek lettered organization until they have successfully completed their first academic semester and meet the GPA and credit hour requirements.
+4. Clarion University adheres to a deferred joining standard; therefore, first semester freshmen may not be offered a bid to any general Greek-lettered organization until they have successfully completed their first academic semester and meet the GPA and credit hour requirements.

 6. While this policy prohibits general fraternities and sororities from offering invitations of membership to students without a Clarion University grade point average requirement and transfer students with less than 12 credit hours, fraternities and sororities are permitted to have contact with such students for the purposes of generating future interest in Greek life.
 Fraternities and sororities are permitted to invite said students to chapter functions, provided that these functions are held on campus.

 Any student or organization found to be involved in any hazing activity will face conduct action and may be subjected to suspension or expulsion from Clarion University.
 A violation of this policy may exist irrespective of any alleged voluntary or consensual participation in the activity by the person(s) being abused.